Sumatran montane rain forests: Climate

 The climate of the ecoregion is Tropical rainforest climate (Köppen climate classification (Af)).
 This climate is characterized as hot, humid, and having at least 60 mm of precipitation every month.
 Annual precipitation in the mountains averages 2,500 mm.
 The eastern side of the Barisan Mountains are in a rain shadow, and receive less precipitation than the west side.

 Flora and fauna

 75% of the ecoregion is covered with closed, broadleaf evergreen forest, another 15% in other types of closed forest, and 7% open forest.
 There are three main forest types in the ecoregion, based on elevation: the 'lower montane forest', 'upper montane forest', and 'sub-alpine forest'.

-The lower montane forest has tree species similar to the lowland rain forests, but they are shorter (up to 35 meters), buttresses are rare, llianas (woody vines) are rare, epiphytes become more common, and the lowland domination of trees of the family Dipterocarpaceae gives way to more trees of the oak family Fagaceae, such as stone oaks (Lithocarpus), and of the laurel family Lauraceae, such as Cinnamomum burmannii.
+The lower montane forest has tree species similar to the lowland rain forests, but they are shorter (up to 35 meters), buttresses are rare, llianas (woody vines) are rare, epiphytes become more common, and the lowland domination of trees of the family Dipterocarpaceae gives way to more trees of the oak family Fagaceae, such as stone oaks (Lithocarpus), and of the laurel family Lauraceae, such as Cinnamomum burmanni.